The Chart for Cinedigm Corp. (CIDM) Is Flashing Mixed Signals

 Sponsored

-CIDM currently public float of 151.64M and currently shorts hold a 3.02% ratio of that float.
-Today, the average trading volume of CIDM was 7.29M shares.
+The average price from analysts is $4.25, which is $2.95 above the current price.
+CIDM currently public float of 151.64M and currently shorts hold a 3.03% ratio of that float.
+Today, the average trading volume of CIDM was 6.64M shares.

 CIDM’s Market Performance

-CIDM stocks went up by 2.88% for the week, with a monthly drop of -37.83% and a quarterly performance of -32.86%, while its annual performance rate touched 66.67%.
-The volatility ratio for the week stands at 8.24% while the volatility levels for the past 30 days are set at 9.27% for Cinedigm Corp..
-The simple moving average for the period of the last 20 days is -15.46% for CIDM stocks with a simple moving average of -15.01% for the last 200 days.
+CIDM stocks went down by -9.09% for the week, with a monthly drop of -41.70% and a quarterly performance of -41.96%, while its annual performance rate touched 53.92%.
+The volatility ratio for the week stands at 7.29% while the volatility levels for the past 30 days are set at 9.47% for Cinedigm Corp..
+The simple moving average for the period of the last 20 days is -11.80% for CIDM stocks with a simple moving average of -22.59% for the last 200 days.

 Analysts’ Opinion of CIDM